rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 The test talks about switching to a gameplay scene, but it only asserts that the start scene is *not* active anymore.
 We could probably clarify that.

+I'm also not sure how I feel about the assertions that checks the type of the active scene.
+But I don't have any ideas for a better way to express that.
+If you do, please let me know.

-When we run the game now it will show a blank purple screen.
-If we shoot twice we will enter the gameplay scene and the game starts as before.
+When we run the game now it shows a blank purple screen.
+If we shoot twice we enter the gameplay scene and the game starts as before.
 Perfect!

 We do not yet take players into account and we can still not have multiple players.
 What we do have is a skeleton with a few more pieces where this new functionality will fit.

-The game works fine now (if we know that we have to shoot twice to get pass the start screen), but a test fails.
+The game works fine now (if we know that we have to shoot twice to get passed the start screen), but a test fails.
 It is the test for the balloon shooter.
 Here it is:

 $:output:python:
 class BalloonShooter: